What is NEET Exam?

 Ans.
-For 15% All India Quota seats, counseling will be conducted by the Directorate General of Health Services.
+For 15% All India Quota seats, counselling will be conducted by the Directorate General of Health Services.

 Q. I am from Tamilnadu Board, my age is 15 years, can I apply for NEET exam?

 Ans.
-Yes, you can apply for NEET 2019 as you fulfill the Eligibility Criteria.
+Yes, you can apply for NEET 2020 as you fulfil the Eligibility Criteria.